malgamves/CSE-Semester-6/README.md

-# Computer Science Engineering
+# Computer Science & Engineering

-Repo of Computer Science  subjects and related programs.
+This is a repository of all Sem-6 Computer Science subjects and related practicals.

-We have following subject:
+We have the following subjects in semester-6:

 - Wireless Networks and Mobile Computing
 - Principles of Compilers
 - Advanced Web Technology
 - Information Security
-- Computer Graphics
+- Computer Graphics/.NET/Advanced Java (electives)